swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 - for Identity Providers, to include in issued assertions as an evidence that the sign message was displayed for the user.

 Implementations using the special purpose Authentication Context URI:s for sign message turned out to be complex as the number of authentication context classes expands to align with eIDAS and other federations.
-Usage of these special purpose Authentication Context URI:s have therefore been deprecated and replaced with a much simpler way of requesting and asserting the displaying of sign messages, see sections [7.2.1](#requesting-display-of-signature-message) and [7.3](#authentication-responses2) below.
+Usage of these special purpose Authentication Context URI:s has therefore been deprecated and replaced with a more straightforward method of requesting and asserting the displaying of sign messages, see sections [7.2.1](#requesting-display-of-signature-message) and [7.3](#authentication-responses2) below.

 However, for backwards compatibility reasons, up until the 31th of December 2020, Identity Providers MUST support processing of the special purpose sigmessage URI:s according to version 1.5 of "Deployment Profile for the Swedish eID Framework", \[[EidDeploy_1.5](#eiddeploy_15)\].